kobkrit/reds/Readme.md

   This project was forked from reds (https://github.com/visionmedia/reds).

   Originally, the reds does not index the prefix of words.
-  The articles that have word "tomato" can not be found by search query "tom".
+  The articles that have word `tomato` can not be found by search query `tom`.
   Users need to input the full query "tomato" to found them.

   This project aimed to solve this constraint.